 If you’re unsure whether or not a retailer offers layaway, you can always ask!

-Here are some other ways customers can get their hands on purchases they might not currently be able to afford.
+Here are some other ways customers can get their hands on items they might not be able to buy in a single purchase.

 On the plus side, customers can often receive their purchases before the payment plan has been completed.